 Unexpected and adverse movement of interest rates is a source of operating risk for farms and agri-businesses.
 A sudden increase in interest rates may result in higher than planned interest expenses if a business is holding a variable rate loan.
 Higher interest expenses reduce profitability of farms and agri-businesses, discourage investment and decrease farmland values.

-Target for the Overnight Rate
+Target for the overnight rate

-The Market Rate of interest is the rate charged by the bank to customers other than those that qualify for the prime rate.
+The market rate of interest is the rate charged by the bank to customers other than those that qualify for the prime rate.
 A market rate can vary from loan to loan according to the perceived risks, the size and the length of the loan, the nature of collateral offered and competition in the loan market.

 Interest rates are determined by the supply and demand for money within an economy.
 The central bank can influence rates by changing monetary policy.

 Agricultural loans can be obtained from various sources, such as chartered banks, federal and provincial government agencies, credit unions, insurance and other financial institutions, private individuals and advance payment programs.